herbsjs/herbsjs.github.io/docs/project/roadmap.md

 For that we need to look into how CLI and glues can improve this constant changing experience, whether in the context of a sprint or in the development cycle within the developer's terminal trying to model the domain.

-For example, the CLI not only needs to create an initial code but to understand that domains evolve (use cases, entities, etc.) and that the infrastructure needs to evolve together, such as migrations, repositories, etc.
+For example, the CLI not only needs to create an initial code but to understand that domains evolve (use cases, entities, specs, etc.) and that the infrastructure needs to evolve together, such as migrations, repositories, etc.

-**Capturing Intentions - Scenarios And Tests**

-As a project premise and vision, automated testing is an inseparable part of Herbs.
-However, we understand that we have not yet explored the full potential of this tool.

-For example, when we look at the tests that currently exercise use cases, we see business scenarios that should be exposed and validated by other stakeholders (product managers, business analysts, QA, etc.), just as it is possible to do today with the use cases and their steps.

 **A Bigger Garden - Growing The Ecosystem**